cilliemalan/elfinfo/README.md

 <a name="open"></a>

 ## open(pathOrDataOrFile, [callback]) ⇒ <code>Promise.&lt;ELFOpenResult&gt;</code>
 Parse an ELF file.
-Parsing will be async if a path, blob, or promise-based file handle is specified and synchronous if the contents is specified.

 **Kind**: global function
+**Summary**: Parsing will be async if a path, blob, or file handle is specified and synchronous if an array or buffer is specified.
 **Returns**: <code>Promise.&lt;ELFOpenResult&gt;</code> - a result indicating the success or failure of parsing and the data for the ELF file.

 | Param | Type | Default | Description |